 Derek Carr | QB | Saints

-This weekend, the Saints are two-point favorites against the Eagles in a contest with the second-highest game total (49.5) on the slate per Vegas odds.
+The Saints are two-point favorites against the Eagles in a contest with the second-highest game total (49.5) on the slate per Vegas odds.
 This game offers major shootout potential, and the Eagles allow the 10th-most passing yards per game.
-Carr has averaged 222 yards per contest so far, but in a competitive game script, he could push for 275-plus.
+Carr has averaged 222 yards per contest so far, but in a competitive game, he could push for 275-plus.
 The veteran QB ranks second in my passing yards projection behind Patrick Mahomes.

 Carr winning the NFL MVP at +3500 is an intriguing bet if you buy into Kubiak and this revitalized offense.
 If you are reading this, Cooterdoodle's mom, don't bet the whole mortgage, but $500 could be a lot of fun.